petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ### Test Terminated

-The test status will show as terminated if the A/B test is terminated before a winner is declared.
+The test status will show as terminated if the A/B test is terminated before a winner is determined.

 ![A test that is ended early will show as a terminated test.](./a-b-testing/images/10.png)